Understanding V-Risk: Navigating the Complex Landscape of Value in AI

 An AI trained to optimise health might push society toward hyper-sanitised, low-risk, low-novelty environments that quell personal agency and curiosity – technically aligned, but deeply alien to human flourishing.

-There are two main areas of AI alignment: capability control and motivation selection.
+There are two main areas of AI safety: capability control and motivation selection.
 Capability control focuses on constraining what an AI can do, while motivation selection concerns shaping why it does what it does – its values and goals.
 See this article for more detail.

 Values are what guide both the pursuit of goals and the creation of new ones, and as such it matters deeply what values AI has.

 Some assume that as long as we can control the AI, it will be subservient to our values – and therefore its internal values don’t matter, or matter little.
 But this is short-sighted.
-The clock Is ticking on capability control.

 Capability Control: A Leaky Cage?